-The design speeds for each roadway as indicated in the DCM are listed in Table 17 above.
-However, because the roadways along the project corridor are being designed for both motorized and non-motorized users, a lower design speed is likely appropriate for this corridor.
-The likelihood of a pedestrian or bicyclist being seriously injured or killed in a crash with a vehicle increases exponentially with the speed of the vehicle.
-Therefore, a design speed of no higher than 30 MPH is recommenced for alternatives where the bicycle facilities are separated from the vehicle facilities.
+The design speeds for each roadway as indicated in the DCM are listed in Table 19 above.
+However, because the roadways along the project corridor are being designed for both motorized and non-motorized users, a lower posted and design speed is likely appropriate for this corridor.
+The likelihood of a pedestrian or bicyclist being seriously injured or killed in a collision with a vehicle increases exponentially with the speed of the vehicle.
+Therefore, a posted speed of 25 MPH to match the existing posted speed limits and design speed of no higher than 30 MPH is recommenced for all alternatives along W. 32nd Avenue, Calais Drive, E. 33rd Avenue, Fairbanks Street and E. 34th Avenue.
 When shared roadways are proposed, the design speed should be reduced to 25 MPH.
+W. 30th Avenue and North Star Street are local roadways with posted speed limits of 20 MPH currently.
+A posted speed limit of 20 MPH to match the existing and design speed of 25 MPH is recommended along W. 30th Avenue and North Star Street.